Florida Virtual School Educator Named First Female Commander of Marianna VFW Post

 December 5, 2025

-Jenel D’Alessandro, Florida Virtual School science instructor and U.S. Navy veteran, stands with fellow members of Veterans of Foreign Wars Post 12046 in Marianna, Florida, where she recently became the first female commander in the post’s history.
+Jenel D’Alessandro, Florida Virtual School science instructor and U.S. Navy veteran, recently became the first female commander of Veterans of Foreign Wars (VFW) Post 12046 in Marianna, Florida.

 Florida Virtual School (FLVS) congratulates Jenel D’Alessandro, a science instructor for Florida Virtual Middle School, on becoming the first female commander of Veterans of Foreign Wars (VFW) Post 12046 in Marianna, Florida.
 With this accomplishment, she is also the first female commander to serve in any veteran’s organization in Jackson County.